Dynamics on free-by-cyclic groups: Background

 We say that $A(f)$ is \emph{positive}, denoted $A(f)>0$, if $a_{ij}>0$ for all $1\le i,j\le k$.
 We say that $A=A(f)$ is \emph{irreducible} if for every $1\le i,j\le k$ there exists $t=t(i,j) \ge 1$ such that $(A^t)_{ij}>0$.
 Thus if $A(f)>0$ then $A(f)$ is irreducible.
 Note that if $A(f)$ is irreducible then $\lambda(f)$ is exactly the Perron-Frobenius eigenvalue of $A(f)$.
 Furthermore, when $A(f)$ is irreducible, the property $\lambda(f) > 1$ is equivalent to $f$ being expanding, which is also equivalent to $A(f)$ not being a permutation matrix.

 \begin{example} Consider again our running example graph-map $f\colon\Gamma\to\Gamma$ defined in Example~\ref{Ex:perpetuating_example}.
-The four combinatorial edge paths $f(a)=d$, $f(b)=a$, $f(c)=b^{-1}a$ and $f(d)=ba^{-1}db^{-1}ac$ are all reduced; therefore $f$ is a regular graph-map.
-Hence we also see that the gates at the left and right vertices of $\Gamma$ are
+The four combinatorial edge-paths $f(a)=d$, $f(b)=a$, $f(c)=b^{-1}a$ and $f(d)=ba^{-1}db^{-1}ac$ are all reduced; therefore $f$ is a regular graph-map.
+Hence we also see that the links $\link_\Gamma(v)$ at the left and right vertices of $\Gamma$ are respectively partitioned into the equivalence classes

-respectively; thus $f$ is tame.
-One may also calculate by hand the Whitehead graphs of $f$ for the vertices of $\Gamma$ , which we have illustrated in Figure~\ref{F:whitehead}.
+by the relations $\sim_{f,v}$; thus $f$ is tame.
+One may also calculate by hand the Whitehead graphs of $f$ for the vertices of $\Gamma$, which we have illustrated in Figure~\ref{F:whitehead}.
 Namely, in the notations of Remark~\ref{R:WG}, Figure~\ref{F:whitehead} shows all the nondegenerate turns that belong to $\turns_3(f)$ is this example.
 A direct check shows that $\turns_3(f)=\turns_4(f)$ here and hence $\turns_\infty(f)=\turns_3(f)$.
 Therefore the graphs shown in Figure~\ref{F:whitehead} are exactly the Whitehead graphs of the two vertices of $\Gamma$.
 Note that both these Whitehead graphs are connected.